Yunus Emre Institute

 Yunus Emre Institute (Yunus Emre Enstitüsü) is a world-wide non-profit organization created by the Turkish government in 2007.
 Named after the famous 14th-century poet Yunus Emre, it aims to promote the Turkish language and the culture around the world.
-It has been regarded as a Turkish soft power institution and was created via a decree by Recep Tayyip Erdoğan.
-The activities, branching, and networking of the institute, has most intensely been centered in and around the Balkans region.
+It has been regarded as a Turkish soft power institution and was founded by the Presidency under Recep Tayyip Erdoğan.
+The activities, branching, and networking of the institute have most intensely been centered in and around the Balkans region.